serenity-is/docs/startsharp/features/step-by-step-wizard.md

         // validate that details list not empty before moving
         // away from details step
         if (!this.form.DetailList.value.length) {
-            Q.notifyWarning("Please enter at least one detail!");
+            notifyWarning("Please enter at least one detail!");
             return;
         }
     }